 What is General Data Protection Regulation (GDPR)

 The General Data Protection Regulation (GDPR) provides a single set of rules for protecting the personal data of all European Union (EU) residents and visitors.
-Replacing both the 1995 Data Protection Directive and any data privacy laws enacted by individual EU member states, the GDPR’s primary objectives are to:
+GDPR data privacy provisions replace both the 1995 Data Protection Directive and any data privacy laws enacted by individual EU member states, the GDPR regulation’s primary objectives are to:

 - Establish personal data protection as a fundamental human right, including the individual’s right to access, correct, erase, or port his or her personal data.